raleel/mythras-srd/0002_Characters.md

 ## Barbarian

 Tribal in nature, barbarians tend to shun civilization, viewing those who live in large towns and cities as weak and corrupt.
 Although their own settlements are also sedentary, they tend to be far smaller and closer to nature.
 Barbarian tribes occupy distinct territories, often half tamed wilderness, which they regard as their own for hunting, grazing, and farming purposes.
-Most are adept in the use of weaponry as they must overcome many dangers throughout their lives – facing creatures of the wilds, orwilds or mustering to defend their lands against rival tribes.
+Most are adept in the use of weaponry as they must overcome many dangers throughout their lives – facing creatures of the wilds or mustering to defend their lands against rival tribes.
 Since they live in small communities the ties of kinship and clan are strong elements of their society.

 #### Skills